 Using Cloud SQL for PostgreSQL with App Engine

-Cloud SQL for PostgreSQL is a fully-managed database service to set up, maintain, manage, and administer your relational PostgreSQL databases in Google Cloud Platform (GCP).
+Cloud SQL for PostgreSQL is a fully-managed database service to set up, maintain, manage, and administer your relational PostgreSQL databases in Google Cloud.
 You can use Cloud SQL in a Rails app like any other relational database.

 Set up Cloud SQL for PostgreSQL

 To begin using Cloud SQL with your Rails app in production:

 bundle add pg bundle add appengine